This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 Have you ever grabbed a hardened plumber’s putty jar that you bought months ago?

-However, in this article, we break down 4 easy methods for how to soften plumber’s putty.
+I’ve been there before and we’ve come up with a few hacks to help.
+I’ll break down 4 easy methods for how to soften plumber’s putty.

-How to Soften the Plumber’s Putty
+3 Ways to Soften Plumber’s Putty

 The experts think if the putty is quite old, it might not be worth giving a shot.
-Anyway, there is no one way of softening the plumber’s putty, but here are a few common techniques that professional plumbers and plumbing experts recommend:

 1. Use Water and Hand Lotion